I love this post

-I can always tell when I’m catching a cold.
-I’ve been known to catch my fair share and the same symptoms seems to manifest – the itchy throat, lethargy and the running nose.
+Let me tell ya, I can always tell when I’m catching a cold.
+I’ve been known to catch my fair share of them and the same symptoms seem to manifest – the itchy throat, lethargy, and the running nose.
 The good thing about symptoms is that once you notice them; you may be able to ward off the full-blown condition with a little rest, zinc, vitamin C, or EmergenC.
 Fortunately for you, this post isn’t about my health; it’s about what the Bible says about fools and the “symptoms” of being one.

 The Bible gives very clear symptoms of foolishness to look out for in our own lives and to avoid in others.